 Dubbed to be the ‘Nobel Prize of Fashion,’ the Global Change Award was initiated in 2015 by H&M Foundation, in collaboration with Accenture and the KTH Royal Institute of Technology.
 By its fourth edition, the program had received over 14,000 entries from 182 countries.
-The application for the fifth edition is now open.
+You can now check the 2022 winners of the Global Change Award here.

 Sustainable online delivery with H&M

 Early in September, the brand partnered with a Finnish packing firm, RePack, to make its online shopping experience sustainable.
-Which means, the brand will be using reusable delivery pouches that will be reused again and again.
+This means the brand will be using reusable delivery pouches that will be reused again and again.
 Those who return the packaging of the product by dropping it in a local store will be rewarded.